 The blower motor is the part of the system that pushes the heated air out and into the ductwork so it can be distributed through the house.
 When the blower motor gets clogged or shuts down, the thermostat may still respond to your commands and you may hear the unit switch on, but the home won’t get any warmer.
 If you have a newer unit, it may have a light to indicate whether the blower motor is working properly.
 If this light is glowing red, there is an issue that you should call an HVAC professional to investigate.

 If you suspect that you’re experiencing one of these issues with your HVAC unit, don’t hesitate.
-Contact Sheldon's Heating & Air Conditioning at 877-274-1882 to get affordable furnace repair any time of night or day.
+Contact Sheldon's Heating, Air Conditioning & Plumbing at 951-780-9882 to get affordable furnace repair any time of night or day.

 company icon